spec-dev/core/README.md

 ## Shared Tables DB

 The Shared Tables database stores all blockchain data.
 This includes all chain-specific primitives (blocks, transactions, logs, etc.), all cross-chain token data (tokens, balances, etc.), and all Live Object tables (the tables backing every Live Object).
-Every Live Object, event, and contract on Spec exists under a specific namespace, and each namespace has its own corresponding schema within the Shared Tables database.
-For instance, all Live Objects for the Uniswap protocol would exist under the `uniswap` namespace -- each of these Live Objects would have corresponding tables in the `uniswap` schema of the Shared Tables database.
+Every Live Object on Spec exists under a specific namespace, and each namespace has its own corresponding schema within the Shared Tables database.
+As an example, all Live Objects for the Uniswap protocol would exist under the `uniswap` namespace, and each of which would have its own table in the `uniswap` schema.

 ![](https://dbjzhg7yxqn0y.cloudfront.net/shared-tables.png)